Psycho-not0078/Solidity-smart-works/README.md

 this implies that the user's role defines the possible function calls.

-the functions in the systems are:
+the functions in the systems are:<br>
 1.AddNewUser(Username, Details)<br>
 2.RequestClaim(ClaimDetails)<br>
 3.VerifyClaim(ClaimId,Status)<br>